0xZDH/BridgeKeeper/README.md

 ### Features

-* Support for all three major search engines: Google, Bing, and Yahoo
+* Support for three major search engines: Google, Bing, and Yahoo
 * Name parsing to strip LinkedIn titles, certs, prefixes, etc.
 * Search engine blacklist evasion
 * Proxying
 * Username formatting with support for trickier username formats
   * Name trimming
-    * i.e. If a username format has only the first 4 characters of the last name
+    * e.g. If a username format has only the first 4 characters of the last name
   * Hyphenated last name handling
   * Duplicate username handling
     * Incrementing numbers appended to duplicate usernames
+* Use Hunter.io to identify the email format for a specified domain and pull down any known emails for that domain

+### Contributions

+[aslarchergore](https://github.com/aslarchergore) - Gather format and emails from Hunter.io

 ### Acknowledgements